 Specifies that special regions, such as drawing text, are checked during spellcheck.

 Typing errors are highlighted in the document with a red underline.
 If you place the cursor over a word marked in this way, you can open the context menu to obtain a list of corrections.
 Select a correction to replace the word.
 If you make the same mistake again while editing the document, it will be marked as an error again.

 To place the word pair in the AutoCorrect replacement table, open the AutoCorrect context menu and choose AutoCorrect.
 Make your selection from the submenu.
 The word is replaced and at the same time the word pair is placed in the replacement table.

 Specifies the minimum number of characters required for automatic hyphenation to be applied.

 Sets the minimum number of characters of the word to be hyphenated that must remain at the end of the line.

 Specifies the minimum number of characters of a hyphenated word required at the next line.

 Specifies that you will never be asked for a manual hyphenation.
-If the field is not marked, when a word is not recognized you will be presented with a dialog for entering hyphens.
+If the field is not marked, when a word is not recognised you will be presented with a dialogue for entering hyphens.